 - Originality, innovativeness, significance and feasibility

-- Qualifications of the principal investigator and his or her ability to conduct the proposed research
+- Qualifications of the principal investigator and ability to conduct the proposed research

 - Likelihood that the project, if successful, would lead to an R01 (or equivalent) submission within a reasonable time frame (approximately two years)

-- Relevance of the project to PKD and overall Translational PKD Center research goals
+- Relevance of the project to PKD and overall center research goals

 - Degree to which the project will use the center's cores